 It wasn’t the first time the strength of Erica’s personality overtook her intentions.
 She was the quintessential Perkins woman — strong as steel with almost too much energy and will power.
 It was the same potent set of attributes that had been found in her mother, grandmother and great-grandmother, each of them their parents’ firstborn child.
 I remember the four-generation pictures from the early 70’s — Erica in Grandmother Perkins’s lap flanked by Grandmother and Mom.
 No men were in the picture, which underscored the matriarchal nature of the family on my mother’s side.
 And yet, with all their strength of will, there was much love in these Perkins women, of whom only one — my mom — remains alive.

-Now, of course, Erica’s passing has brought to mind a hundred memories of her unique personality — of which I may write more at a later date.
-I feel enormously grateful that Erica and I mended our differences while we still had time left to enjoy each other.
-I am thankful for the gift of two lovely nieces that she gave to me.
-I am also glad we were warned in advance of her passing, which permitted us to say goodbye properly.
+Thinking about Erica’s passing has brought to mind a hundred memories of her unique personality — of which I may write more at a later date.
+I feel grateful for many things: that the two of us mended our differences while we still had time left to enjoy each other; the gift of two lovely nieces; that we were warned in advance of Erica’s passing so we were able to say goodbye properly.
 Erica died loving and knowing she was loved.

 Happy birthday, Erica.